BalamiRR/User-Directory/README.md

-This project was done by Fuat Kara
+This project was done by Fuat Kara (BalamiRR).

 # ~THE END ~